snalahi/Python-Functions-Files-and-Dictionaries/README.md

 When a python function returns multiple values, it automatically transforms the values in a form of tuple.
 This phenomenon is called `Tuple Packing`.

+Listener loop uses while statement.

+When we mention a data structure in the function parameter, then it will only take arguments of that same data structure.
+For instance, the following function will only take 'list' as its argument => `def stop_at_z(list):`